pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 The library's :class:`~eventsourcing.cipher.AESCipher` class can be used to cryptographically encode and decode the state of stored events.
 It must be constructed with a cipher key.
-The class method ``create_key()`` can be used to generate a cipher key.
+The class method :func:`~eventsourcing.cipher.AESCipher.create_key` can be used to generate a cipher key.
 The AES cipher key must be either 16, 24, or 32 bytes long.
 Please note, the same cipher key must be used to decrypt stored events as that which was used to encrypt stored events.

 .. code:: python